-How to Determine the Quality of A Dietary Supplement in Austin
+How to Determine the Quality of A Dietary Supplement in Cedar Park

-Have you ever questioned the quality of the supplements in Austin you are taking?
+Have you ever questioned the quality of the supplements in Cedar Park you are taking?
 No doubt, you have spent hundreds if not thousands of dollars on those supplements in hopes that they will boost your health.
-It's a great thing to celebrate when you see improvement with your health because you're eating right and using the supplements to give you momentum to reaching your health goals.
+It's a great thing to celebrate when you see improvement with your health because you're eating right and using the supplements to give you the momentum to reach your health goals.

-This means the supplement company sends their products to a lab outside of their reach to test the product.
-One such organization is called NSF (National Sanitation Foundation) .
+This means the supplement company sends its products to a lab outside of their reach to test the product.
+One such organization is called NSF (National Sanitation Foundation).
 It ensures it meets public health and safety standards as well as the efficacy of the ingredients and that there's sufficient evidence that the product claims and labeling are supported.
 (2) You can search their database to see if your supplement complies:

 Another third party trusted organization is the TGA (Therapeutic Goods Administration) which is a division of the Australian Department of Health.
 This organization regulates the importing, exporting, manufacturing, and advertising of therapeutic goods.
 It also oversees that products are properly formulated and manufactured.
 As a rule of thumb, Australian regulatory standards are more strenuous than the United States so this certification can boost your confidence in the product.
 (3)